couchbaselabs/touchbase/README.md

 An experimental API endpoint is still in the works to create all setup indexes simply by accessing the endpoint.

 ### Node.js Setup
-The first thing to do is install 'Node.js'.
-There are a few ways of doing this.
+There are a few ways of installing Node.js:
 * Use a package manager.
 Instructions can be found at https://github.com/joyent/node/wiki/installing-node.js-via-package-manager.
 * This can also be done using a standard browser installation at https://nodejs.org/download/

-This should come automatically with NPM, but if not this can be downloaded as a separate installation.
+Node.js should come automatically with NPM (node package manager), but if not this can be downloaded as a separate installation.
 The instructions for this can be seen in the package manager link provided above.

 ### Installing Node Modules and Bower Components
+***This is project-specific.
+Navigate to your project directory to run these commands in your command line.
+If you don't have the project downloaded, check 'Getting the Project'***

 ######NPM
 Once NPM (node package manager) is properly available, run one simple command: